torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 .. module:: grapple.models
 .. class:: GraphQLCollection(nested_type, *args, **kwargs)

-    A field type that wraps another model type in a list, Most likely to be used when referencing ForeignKey lists (like when using Orderables).
+    A field type that wraps another model type in a list.
+Best suited for referencing Orderables (i.e. ForeignKey lists).

     .. attribute:: nested_type

-        Pass another Grapple model type such as `GraphQLString` or `GraphQLForeignKey`.
+        A Grapple model type such as `GraphQLString` or `GraphQLForeignKey`.

+    .. attribute:: field_name

+        The name of the class property used in your model definition.

     .. attribute:: *args

-        Any args that you want to pass on to the nested type, you will always be passing `field_name` here for example.
+        Any positional arguments that you want to pass on to the nested type.

     .. attribute:: **kwargs

         Any keyword args that you want to pass on to the nested type.

         One keyword argument that is more powerful with Collections is the `source` argument.
-With ``GraphQLCollection``, you can pass a source string that is multiple layers deep and Grapple will handle the querying for you through multiple models (example below).
+With ``GraphQLCollection``, You can pass a source string that is multiple layers deep and Grapple will handle the querying for you through multiple models (example below).

     In your models.py: